 Series A in 2020

-Springtide Child Development, Inc. is a behavioral clinic based in Trumbull, Connecticut, dedicated to providing child development services for children aged 2 to 18 with autism and other developmental challenges.
-Established in 2018, the company specializes in creating personalized and holistic treatment plans that encompass a range of therapies including Applied Behavior Analysis (ABA), speech therapy, occupational therapy, and physical therapy.
-In addition to these services, Springtide also focuses on language acquisition, social skills development, school readiness, and functional living skills.
-An interdisciplinary team of specialists collaborates closely to monitor each child's progress and ensure they reach their full potential.
+Springtide Child Development, Inc. is a Trumbull, Connecticut-based provider of child development services tailored for children aged 2 to 18 with autism and other developmental challenges.
+Established in 2018, the company offers a range of personalized and holistic treatment plans designed to address various needs.
+Its interdisciplinary team of specialists provides services including Applied Behavior Analysis (ABA) therapy, speech therapy, occupational therapy, physical therapy, and social skills development.
+The clinic also focuses on language acquisition and functional living skills, ensuring a comprehensive approach to support each child's growth and progress.
+By closely monitoring individual development, Springtide Child Development aims to help children reach their full potential.

 Reprieve Cardiovascular